MicrosoftDocs/VBA-Docs/api/Outlook.OlCalendarDetail.md

 ## Remarks

-This enumeration is used by the [CalendarDetail](Outlook.CalendarSharing.CalendarDetail.md) property of the [CalendarSharing Object (Outlook)](Outlook.CalendarSharing.md) to determine the level of detail for calendar items stored in the iCalendar file created by the [ForwardAsICal](Outlook.CalendarSharing.ForwardAsICal.md) and [SaveAsICal](Outlook.CalendarSharing.SaveAsICal.md) methods.
+This enumeration is used by the [CalendarDetail](Outlook.CalendarSharing.CalendarDetail.md) property of the [CalendarSharing object (Outlook)](Outlook.CalendarSharing.md) to determine the level of detail for calendar items stored in the iCalendar file created by the [ForwardAsICal](Outlook.CalendarSharing.ForwardAsICal.md) and [SaveAsICal](Outlook.CalendarSharing.SaveAsICal.md) methods.

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]